My son doesn’t really like dip, but he will eat my dips on rice, plain, or spread them on breads and such.

 1 scoop (1/32 tsp) pure stevia extract powder (or 2 Tbsp other healthy sweetener.
 I recommend NuNaturals.)

-1 Tbsp sweetener, as healthy as possible, according to your needs (NOW Foods makes affordable options.
-I use candida-friendly sweeteners like xylitol and vegetable glycerine.)
+1 Tbsp sweetener, as healthy as possible, according to your needs (I use candida-friendly sweeteners like xylitol and vegetable glycerine.)

 1/2 tsp vanilla extract (If avoiding alcohol, try Frontier Brand.)